Latest News

 Top shipping executives say they are waiting for "safe and sustainable" strait crossings

-Two top executives in the shipping sector said that they wanted to see a safe and sustainable passage through the Strait of Hormuz before much oil or cargo leaves or enters?the Gulf.
+Two top executives in the shipping sector said that they wanted to see a safe and sustainable passage through Strait of Hormuz before much oil or cargo leaves or enters the Gulf.

 We thought that there was some hope when, two weeks ago, the temporary ceasefire came into view.
 In reality, the agreement did not translate into safety and passage for the vessels", Jotaro Tamura, chief executive officer of Japan's Mitsui O.S.K.
 Lines in an interview conducted on the sidelines the Singapore Maritime Week.

-MOL is the largest shipping company in the world and also the owner of the most oil and LNG tankers.
+MOL is one of the largest shipping companies in the world and is the leading owner of liquefied gas and oil tankers.

 The Iranian Islamic Revolutionary Guard Corps warned that there are mines in the area.

-It's about the definition of "open".
-Is it open or half-open?
+It's about?the definition of the word open.
+Is it open or only half-open?
 "Is it really open or is there a risk?"
-Tamura stated.
-"At a certain point, (voyages will resume) and normalisation is in sight.
+Tamura spoke.
+"At some stage, the (voyages will resume) and normalisation is a reality.
 It's difficult to predict how the reality will be."

-He said that MOL adheres to international law which allows for freedom of movement through the Strait.
+He said that MOL follows international law which allows for free passage through the Strait.

-CMB.Tech in Belgium, another large and diversified maritime firm with more than 250 vessels, is waiting as well for clarity.
+CMB.Tech in Belgium, a large and diversified maritime firm with more than 250 vessels, is also waiting to get more clarity.

 "We cannot hedge."
-Alexander Saverys, CEO of Saverys Group, said that we should wait and see what happens in the Middle East.
+Alexander Saverys, CEO of Saverys Group, said at the Singapore conference that we should just wait and see what happens in the Middle East.

 He said, "We must be confident we can travel without any problems."
-Today, we are not reassured in any way.
-Reassurance will come only if we can see that the ships are able to pass through the Straits in a sustainable and safe manner.
+Today, we are in no way reassured.
+"We will only be able to'reassurance when we see that the ships can pass through in a safe,?sustainable manner."

 He refused to comment on how many ships his company has stranded in the Gulf.